CBD Can Help Treat PTSD!

 Researchers compiled the results of multiple systematic reviews covering dozens of trials and studies.
 Their research concluded that there is substantial evidence that cannabis is an effective treatment for chronic pain in adults.

-separate study in the Journal of Experimental Medicine supports these results.
+A separate study in the Journal of Experimental Medicine supports these results.
 This research suggests that using CBD can reduce pain and inflammation.

 The researchers also found that subjects were not likely to build up a tolerance to the effects of CBD, so they would not need to increase their dose continually.